Welcome to Get4x Support - We're here to help.

 You may even find some money changers selling maps, magazines, drinks, prepaid cards, wifi cards and other miscellaneous items, to cater to visitors and tourists travelling to their country.

 Conduct a simple search online for the best currency conversion rates, and what you'll find most of the time are mid-market rates.
 These rates however, do not reflect the actual exchange rates you get when you pay for products and services at your travel destination whether you use credit or cash.
 If you choose to go with cash, you have a number of options from getting the currency through an ATM at your destination to exchanging cash with banks and money changers, but whatever your choice, all options will come with a hidden transactional cost.
-This hidden transactional cost can vary from 0.2% to 12% for commonly traded currencies, which is a difference of USD $590 if you were exchanging USD $5000.
+This hidden transactional cost can vary from 0.2% to 12% for commonly traded currencies.
 The difference could even be much higher ranging from 2% to more than 20% for exotic currencies, and this cost applies whether you exchange your money before you travel, or when you arrive at your destination.
 In short, choosing how, where and at what rate you change your money, is crucial for cost savings.